DataDog/documentation/content/en/synthetics/api_tests/http_tests.md

 HTTP tests can run:

 * **On a schedule** to ensure your most important endpoints are always accessible to your users.
-Select the frequency you want Datadog to run your HTTP test.
+Select the frequency at which you want Datadog to run your HTTP test.

 {{< img src="synthetics/api_tests/schedule.png" alt="Run API tests on schedule" style="width:90%;" >}}